Karce/gupaxtk/NOTES_ALGORITHM.md

 5kH/s is enough for the Donor Round but not enough for the VIP Donor.
 So 1kH/s is given to XvB node so that the miner participate in the Donor round.

-**Hero mode**: 4 minutes are given to p2pool and 6 for XvB.
+**Hero mode**: 4 minutes are given to P2Pool and 6 for XvB.
 ### Example 3: the hardworker
 Miner has 5kH/s on Gupaxx
-He also have one remote miner that mines 2kH/s on P2pool and another one 8kH/s on XvB **Default mode**: 6 minutes are given to p2pool and 4 for XvB.
+He also have one remote miner that mines 2kH/s on P2Pool and another one 8kH/s on XvB

+**Default mode**: 6 minutes are given to P2Pool and 4 for XvB.
-Because to have at still one share per window, gupaxx need to complete the already existent HR on p2pool with 4 minutes (2kH/s).
+Because to have at still one share per window, gupaxx need to complete the already existent HR on P2Pool with 4 minutes (2kH/s).
 But after that, it still have 6 minutes spared (3kH/s) when only 4 minutes are needed to gain the better round of vip donor (10kH/s).
-So it will send only the necessary 4 minutes to XvB and give the 2 minutes not needed to p2pool.
+So it will send only the necessary 4 minutes to XvB and give the 2 minutes not needed to P2Pool.

-**Hero mode**: 4 minutes are given to p2pool and 6 for XvB.
+**Hero mode**: 4 minutes are given to P2Pool and 6 for XvB.

 ## Technical Implementation
 ### Knowing if a share is in PW

-P2pool node (PN) local API show only found shares and not current.
+P2Pool node (PN) local API show only found shares and not current.
-Gupaxx process will check frequently the output of the p2pool command "status" without impacting the console output of the P2pool tab to get the current shares.
+Gupaxx process will check frequently the output of the P2Pool command "status" without impacting the console output of the P2Pool tab to get the current shares.

-### know oHR on P2pool
+### know oHR on P2Pool

-Gupaxx watch for sidechain HR for his address on the output of status command of p2pool in a way that do not disturb the output of console in the UI.
+Gupaxx watch for sidechain HR for his address on the output of status command of P2Pool in a way that do not disturb the output of console in the UI.
 ### know oHR on XvB

-Gupaxx receive these data from XvB API.
+Gupaxx receive this data from XvB API.
 ### Knowing the HR generated by Gupaxx

-Gupaxx will simply watch the values retrieved by Xmrig process.
+Gupaxx will simply watch the values retrieved by XMRig process.

-### Switching HR from p2pool node to XvB node
+### Switching HR from P2Pool node to XvB node

-The mHR is calculated depending on the sidechain the p2pool is mining on.
+The mHR is calculated depending on the sidechain the P2Pool is mining on.
-The XvB process will check every ten minutes the last 15 minutes average HR and decide when to switch (in seconds) for the ten next minutes. (first p2pool then XvB).
+The XvB process will check every ten minutes the last 15 minutes average HR and decide when to switch (in seconds) for the ten next minutes. (first P2Pool then XvB).
-*Need to see the time for Xmrig takes to set the new settings by API.*
+*Need to see the time for XMRig takes to set the new settings by API.*
-When the time to switch arrives, XvB process will send a request to Xmrig to change the node used.
+When the time to switch arrives, XvB process will send a request to XMRig to change the node used.
-### Modification of config of xmrig
+### Modification of config of XMRig

-The following 4 attributes must be applied to xmrig config when mining to XvB node.
+The following 4 attributes must be applied to XMRig config when mining to XvB node.

 ```ignore
              "url": "xvb node:4247"